 Feeling of a lump: Any lump (mass/growth) that is easily felt anywhere in the body needs a specialist doctors review and further investigations.
 Cancers related to urological organs can cause a palpable mass either in the loin area, lower abdomen or in the testicles.
 Any lump in the testicle needs urgent specialist review.

 Non-healing ulcer on penis: All ulcers on the penis need review and further investigation by a specialist to rule out cancer.

 Urgent/Emergency symptoms: Patients who have the sudden onset of back pain, which is not controlled with normal painkillers with/without weakness or unsteadiness in the legs, loss of control over either motions or urine should seek urgent clinical advice.
 These symptoms can be caused by compression of the spinal cord by cancer spread to the spinal canal and these patients need emergency treatment.

 What are the advantages of Precision oncology at Apollo:

-The principle objective of the urological oncology team is to deliver a high quality precision oncology in a compassionate manner.
-The team comprises of diagnostic doctors (Radiology and histopathology), medical and radiation oncologists and organ specific cancer surgeons working in collaboration as a team and delivering state of art treatment as a standard of care.
-The holistic needs of the patient are taken into account before the tumour board discussion to device patient specific treatment plans.
+The principal objective of the urological oncology team is to deliver high-quality precision oncology in a compassionate manner.
+The team comprises of diagnostic doctors (Radiology and histopathology), medical and radiation oncologists and organ-specific cancer surgeons working in collaboration as a team and delivering state of art treatment as a standard of care.
+The holistic needs of the patient are taken into account before the tumour board discussion to device patient-specific treatment plans.